vangav/vos_backend/README.md

 # Hassle-Free

 Vangav Backend is license-free because we know that starting a startup or developing a new service is already mission-impossible.
 You already got more than enough to worry about, Vangav Backend doesn't want to be one of those things you worry about.
-Keep going, never give up.
+> "Keep going, never give up".

 Have fun!